-For HPU semester programs, students pay to HPU the all-inclusive cost (includes tuition, fees, room, and board) and a non-refundable $500 Study Abroad Application Fee.
-Students will also need to plan for the costs of airfare and accommodation security deposits, if applicable.
-If room and/or board is not included in the cost of the program, the HPU-equivalent charge(s) will be not be added to the student accounts bill for the term away.
-If the full-semester cost is more than the HPU all-inclusive cost, the student will pay the difference.
+For HPU semester study abroad, students pay to HPU tuition and fees, a health and safety fee, and a non-refundable Study Abroad Application Fee ($500).
+Students will also need to plan for the costs of airfare, meals, personal expenses, rent, and accommodation security deposits, if applicable.
+For a select few programs, students will pay HPU for housing and/or meals, instead of paying for these expenses abroad.
 For more information about the costs and inclusions/exclusions, talk with your study abroad advisor.

-For unaffiliated programs, students pay the program cost directly to the program provider or institution sponsoring the study program.
+For unaffiliated programs, students pay the program cost directly to the program provider or institution sponsoring the study program and pay HPU a non-refundable Study Abroad Application Fee ($500).
 Keep in mind that students’ financial aid packages may change for an unaffiliated study abroad programs.
 For more information, review the information on the Financial Aid for Study Abroad page, including the Financial Aid Policy on Study Abroad, then contact the Office of Financial Planning.

 Program fees for Global Experience study programs vary with each program due to travel costs, length of stay, cost of living, and venue prices.
-In addition to the program fee, students also pay a non-refundable $500 Study Abroad Application Fee.
+In addition to the program fee, students also pay a health and safety fee as well as a non-refundable Study Abroad Application Fee ($200).
 Check Global Experience study programs for more specific information.

-Program fees for summer programs also vary based on tuition, housing, airfare, etc. Students pay the program cost directly to the program provider or institution sponsoring the study program.
+Program fees for summer programs also vary based on tuition, housing, airfare, etc. Students pay the program cost directly to the program provider or institution sponsoring the study program and pay HPU a non-refundable Study Abroad Application Fee ($250).
 Keep in mind that financial aid options for summer may be limited.
 For more information, review the information on the Financial Aid for Study Abroad page, including the Financial Aid Policy on Study Abroad, then contact the Office of Financial Planning.

-Additional expenses for all study abroad programs may include: local transportation, immigration visa, passport, international medical insurance, trip cancellation insurance, internet access, textbooks, and personal travel and expenses.
+Additional expenses for all study abroad programs may include local transportation, immigration visa, passport, international medical insurance (for unaffiliated and non-maymester summer programs), trip cancellation insurance, internet access, textbooks, and personal travel and expenses.

 Will my current financial aid package pay for study abroad?